 Leases where the Lessor retains substantially all the risks and benefits of ownership of the asset are classified as operating leases.

-Operating leases are recognised as an expense in the income statement on a straight-line basis over the lease term.
+Operating leases are recognised as an expense in the statement of income on a straight-line basis over the lease term.